gruntwork-io/docs/_docs-sources/iac/getting-started/accessing-the-code.md

 # Accessing the code

 Gruntwork provides all code included in your subscription to the Infrastructure as Code (IaC) library through GitHub.

-To gain access to the IaC Library, link your GitHub ID to your account in the Developer Portal.
-Follow the steps outlined in the Developer Portal guide on [linking your Github ID](../../developer-portal/link-github-id).
+To gain access to the IaC Library, you must first [create an account in the Developer Portal](../../developer-portal/create-account.md).
+Once you have an account, you must [link your Github ID](../../developer-portal/link-github-id) to your Developer Portal account to gain access to the IaC Library.

 ## Accessing Modules and Services in the IaC library